Photon escape in the extremal Kerr black hole spacetime: Photon Escape Condition

 This implies that $|b|<1$ for $q<0$, and the minimum value of $q$ is given at $b=0$ as

 For $q<0$, the SPOs are not relevant to photon escape because they do not exist.
 Therefore, we only focus on $R\geq0$, or equivalently,

 The right-hand side is positive for all $|b|<1$ and $r>1$.
 Hence, the allowed region \eqref{allowed_negativeq} contains the entire parameter region \eqref{ineq_negativeq}.
-This means that any radial turning points no longer appear for $q<0$.
+This means that any radial turning point no longer appears for $q<0$.
 Finally, we conclude that photons with $q<0$ can escape to infinity if they are initially emitted outward (i.e., $\s_r=+$) and take the range \eqref{ineq_negativeq}.
 Figure \ref{fig_egER} shows an example of the escapable region (see the orange region of $q<0$).